Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-1/object-properties.md

 ## Adding Comments to Scripts

 Comments are special lines starting with `--` that help coders remember what parts of scripts do.
 Unlike other code, comments don't run; they're just there so you can leave notes to yourself and other programmers.
-This script will change a part's `Color` property at the start of the game.
+This script will change a part's `Class.BasePart.Color|Color` property at the start of the game.

 1. Select an existing part or create a new one.
 Rename the part PracticePart.